kiprenzo/Online-Retail-EDA--Python-Data-Vis/README.md

     * removing outliers to reduce biases
     * removing overly correlated columns

-All of the above is achieved using neatly constructed python classes and methods in `db_utils.py`.
+All of the above is achieved using neatly constructed python classes and methods in `db_utils.py` and some public libraries.

+I then perform EDA on the cleaned dataset, answering questions that management/exec might ask their data analysts.
+## Demo
+You can view a sample of my data analysis by opening my data_vis.ipynb in NBViewer by [clicking here](https://nbviewer.org/github/kiprenzo/exploratory-data-analysis---online-shopping-in-retail986/blob/main/data_vis.ipynb).

+Alternatively, if you'd like to only see the tidy outputs without the code, you can download and view the `data_vis.html` file in your browser.

+You can likewise see the decision making behind my data cleaning by opening `dataplay.ipynb` in NBViewer by [clicking here](https://nbviewer.org/github/kiprenzo/exploratory-data-analysis---online-shopping-in-retail986/blob/main/dataplay.ipynb).
 ## Requirements

 **Important:** in order to use `RDSDatabaseConnector`, you must have the necessary credentials to connect to an AWS RDS db and store them in a `credentials.yaml` file in a dictionary format: